massalabs/massa/README.md

 ## Become a node runner

-With decentralization as a core value, we've gone to great lengths to lower the barrier of entry for community participation in our community testnet, and we [invite you to join in](https://docs.massa.net/docs/node/home) by becoming a node runner!
+With decentralization as a core value, we've gone to great lengths to lower the barrier of entry for community participation in our mainnet, and we [invite you to join in](https://docs.massa.net/docs/node/home) by becoming a node runner!

 ## Community